 For the Roof of the Car

 If you plan to strap the mattress to the roof of the car, there are some basic tools you should have available.
 In fact, most of these items should be part of any move you're planning to do on your own without the help of a moving company.
 Some of these tools also show up in our list of the top five essential tools to help you move:

 - Thick plastic or mattress bag (sized to fit your mattress)

 - Work gloves

-First, wrap the mattress in plastic, preferably in a special sized mattress bag.
+Use a specially sized mattress bag.
 Make sure that any extra plastic is taped down; the wind can easily rip plastic if it's not properly secured or create a sail that can cause the mattress to come loose.

-Secure it to the Top of the Car
+Secure Your Mattress to the Top of the Car

-Next, open all the windows except for the driver's side.
+Next, open all the windows except for the driver's.
 Toss one end of the second piece of rope over the mattress's width, then loop it back through the open windows.
 Do this twice before tying the two rope ends together inside the car.
-Make sure you leave the driver's side rope-free.
-By running the rope through the windows, you won't be able to open any doors; keeping the driver's side free will enable the vehicle's passengers to escape during an emergency.
+Make sure you leave the driver's window rope-free.
+By running the rope through the windows, you won't be able to open any doors; keeping the driver's window free will enable the vehicle's passengers to escape during an emergency.

-The last piece of advice is to drive slow and take the back roads or streets if possible.
-I've also had friends drive behind me to let me know if the mattress is slipping at all.
+When you drive with a mattress on your roof, you're carrying a wide load that may block some of your view.
+For safety's sake, drive slowly and take the back roads or streets if possible.
+Consider having friends drive behind you to let me know if the mattress is slipping at all.
 If you have friends helping with the move, you can also ask them to ride along with you, having each one hold the mattress through the passenger side and back windows.
-This provides a little more security especially if you'll be traveling on a busy road, freeway or interstate.
+This provides a little more security especially if you'll be traveling on a busy road, freeway, or interstate.